NM-90/Stock-analysis/README.md

     there difficutly was learning how to open the correct VBA macro while learning how to use VBA.
 Entering the code in Microsoft Excel Objects instead of the Module sheets caused confusion.

+    The advantage of the code in general is that it is shorter and can prodcue the output for two years.
+It may be easier to apply this code to future
+    years as long as the columns are the same.

     Original and refactored VBA script:
     While refactoring the code provided a more efficient code, it did have some challenges.
 First, the code had to be refined in order to produce both
     2017 and 2018 using one macro instead of creating one for each year.
 For reference, the initial code only gave the 2018 output.
 Another difference in the refactored code was increasing of the ticker index, "tickerIndex = tickerIndex +1".
 And lastly, the tickerVolumes array was added including
     the total number of the string (12) to the refactored code.
+    The advantage on working on a better code is condensing the code to give a faster output.